The History of Hogspore

 Bertram.
 He didn’t dance the way ol Thomas could but Bertram could do impressions.

 at the Kentucky Derby, all cocky like he knew he was gonna win all the time.
 He did Sea

-Biscuit so good that most folks fell to their knees with laughter when they saw
+Biscuit so good that most folks fell to their knees with laughter when they saw it.
+All the

 Bertram imitated Mr. Ed and Wilbur Post talking to each other at the same time.

 He weren’t killed but he was right traumatized from it all.
-He gets real skittish
+He gets real skittish when he

-warmer than an electrified blanket.
-Duncan likes Bertram being there cause his wife
+than an electrified blanket.
+Duncan likes Bertram being there cause his wife can’t tell who’s

-bowls of chili for supper.
-It got so foggy in the bedroom that Bertram left the king-
+chili for supper.
+It got so foggy in the bedroom that Bertram left the king-sized family bed to

-for a revival meeting.
+a revival meeting.
 They was a baptizing people six at a time in the water trough, when it

 started up to storming with lightning a flashing.
-Must have been 150 people
+Must have been 150 people got saved that

-over a kerosene lantern.
+a kerosene lantern.
 Bertram felt much better when the animal hospital upgraded his

 condition to a Stable.
-Turns out that in addition to all the people that was saved
+Turns out that in addition to all the people that was saved for the Lord

 Duncan Winslow is selling time shares of his brand new mule, Buley.
 Duncan sez,

-week left in December fer Christmas week.
+left in December fer Christmas week.
 That’s a real special bonding time tween a mule and

-his farm family, what with the church manger re-creation scenes to share
+his farm family, what with the church manger re-creation scenes to share together.”

-city coffers, we always buy the finale rocket, “Mules Across America.”
-A 500-foot lit
+we always buy the finale rocket, “Mules Across America.”
+A 500-foot lit up sparkling mule

-mules back into the sky.
+back into the sky.
 They repeat what the big brother mule did.
 There ain’t a dry eye in the

 crowd.
-We’re all filled up with patriotism plus our genuine fondness for
+We’re all filled up with patriotism plus our genuine fondness for anything mule-like.

-at the Oatmeal Porridge Factory.
+the Oatmeal Porridge Factory.
 It was grueling work.
-He was so poor that every
+He was so poor that every January,

-time.
-They foreman had the coroner come out to confirm Uncle Nilly died in the
+They foreman had the coroner come out to confirm Uncle Nilly died in the morning cause

-learned us a trick or two.
+a trick or two.
 She told us to push our fingers right straight into our eyes, til they started

 hurting.
 Then we all saw the bright lights.
-They was as good as any
+They was as good as any store-bought firecrackers.

 My brothers whined cause we weren’t getting no loud noise with our brain lights.

-I sure do miss them self-induced optic nerve impingements and childhood
+I sure do miss them self-induced optic nerve impingements and childhood cookware

-a hot meal to shut-ins.
+meal to shut-ins.
 That might be the only hot meal they get that day.
 Hogspore don’t have a

 We got 5 mules what helps deliver the nourishments Monday through Friday.